kda2495/IPA_Downloader/README_EN.md

 # IPA_Downloader
 [![Russian README](https://img.shields.io/badge/README-Russian-blue.svg)](README.md)
-A script for purchasing/downloading any available App Store apps, as well as restoring removed ones - provided they were previously purchased via your Apple Account (powered by [ipatool-cpp](https://github.com/Sorvigolova/ipatool)).
+A script for purchasing/downloading any available App Store apps, as well as restoring removed ones - provided they were previously purchased via your Apple Account (powered by [ipatool-cpp](https://github.com/Sorvigolova/ipatool) and [ipatool-go](https://github.com/majd/ipatool)).

-## IPA_Downloader Features:
+## Script Features:
+#### IPA_Installer:
+* Check minimum iOS version for apps in the IPA_Downloader/Apps folder;
+* Install apps from the IPA_Downloader/Apps folder.
+#### IPA_Downloader:
 * Search for app and purchase (without downloading);
 * Search for app and download latest version;
 * Search for app and download (with version selection);